Momita19/Handwritten-digital-recognition/README.md

 # Handwritten-digital-recognition
-Use cnn for neural network and predicting the handwritting.
+Used cnn for neural network and predicting the handwritting.